This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Pet snakes disrupt ecosystems by spreading diseases, competing with native species, and causing biodiversity loss.
+- Pet snakes can disrupt ecosystems by spreading disease, competing with native species, and potentially causing biodiversity loss.

 Releasing Pet Snakes Into The Wild